usnistgov/feasst/html/_sources/dev/README.rst.txt

 These branches may record an incomplete attempt of a feature that may be relevant in the future.
 These branch names must begin with the characters "dead".

-* No rules.
-Code may not compile.
+* Code may not compile.
-  HINT: rename branches with "git branch -m <newname>"
+  Rename branches with "git branch -m <newname>"

 Pull requests
 --------------------------------------------------------------------------------